MTD penalty points: how the new system works in 2026

 When does MTD ITSA begin for me?

 If you earn over £50,000, it's mandatory from April 2026; for earnings over £30,000, from April 2027.
+Understanding your specific timeline can help you prepare for the transition and implement necessary changes in advance.

 -